Backpacking (hiking): Skills and safety

+Discrimination

+Backpacking has been a historically white male-dominated outdoor recreational activity.
+With official backpacks for the sport being patented since 1878, it is indicative of the demographics that the first backpack designed for and marketed towards women wasn't invented until 1979, over 100 years later.

+Backpacking was popularized in the 1960s after the passing of The Wilderness Act.
+Since then, the majority of backpackers have been young, white, men.
+Studies surrounding the outdoor activity have reflected this.
+The effects on backpacking (hiking) on women wasn't studied until around 2004, and research is still lacking.

 Related activities

 Winter backpacking

 Winter backpacking requires a higher level of skill and generally more specialized gear than in other seasons.
 Skis or snowshoes may be required to traverse deep snow, or crampons and an ice axe where needed.
 Winter sleeping bags and tents are essential, as are waterproof, water-repellent, and moisture dissipating materials.
 Cotton clothing retains moisture and chills the body, both particularly dangerous in cold weather.
 Winter backpackers stick to wool or synthetic fabric like nylon or polypropylene, which hold less moisture and often have specialized wicking properties to dissipate sweat generated during aerobic activities.
 Layering is essential, as wet clothes quickly sap body heat and can lead to frostbite or hypothermia.

 A winter bivouac can also be made in a snow cave.
 It has thermal properties similar to an igloo and is effective both at providing protection from wind and low temperatures.
 A properly made snow cave can be 0 °C (32 °F) or warmer inside, even when outside temperatures are −40 °C (−40 °F).

 It is constructed by excavating snow so that its entrance tunnel is below the main space in order to retain warm air.
 Construction is simplified by building on a steep slope and digging slightly upwards and horizontally into the snow.
 The roof is domed to prevent dripping on the occupants.
 Adequate snow depth, free of rocks and ice, is needed — generally 4 to 5 ft is sufficient.
 A quinzhee is similar, but constructed by tunneling into mounded snow rather than by digging into a natural snow formation.